zoom-studio/react-menu-list/README.md

 * `moveCursor(direction: Direction, prevCursorLocation: ?Rect): boolean`: This calls moveCursor on the first descendant MenuList and returns true, or returns false if no descendant MenuLists were found.
+* `hasHighlight()`: Returns true if any descendant lists currently have a highlighted item.

 ### MenuButton